 Unless the practice is irrational or contrary to a written law

-Differentiating The Injury Sustained From The Pre-existing Injury
+How Do I Differentiate The Injury I Sustained From The Pre-existing Injury

 Especially from the increased injury caused by the treatment.

 This is not only an issue when looking at causation, but when looking at what damages or compensation you should receive for your injuries in a medical negligence claim.
 Best thing to do is contact us and get a free claim assessment and we can advise more.

 ✔ There is only a small window in which you can make compensation claims in Queensland